PiPanther/ReliefConnect/README.md

 - **Campaign Tracking:** Displays information about active relief campaigns and the impact of donations.
 - **User Authentication:** Enables user accounts for personalized experience and donation management.
 - **Social Media Integration:** Option to share emergency reports or campaign information on social media.
-- **Multilingual Support:** Potential for localization to reach a wider audience.
+- **Sharing Post Functions:** Imtegration for sharing posts and view all the posts in a specified range.

 ## Installation